 Where does an insurer begin if it wants to become more innovative?
-A good place to start would be to conduct a system-wide assessment of the current state of innovation in the company using the "innovation radar," developed by Sawhney, et al. 15 The innovation radar examines 12 primary dimensions "through which a firm can look for opportunities to innovate" and invites an assessment of how innovative a company is with respect to each dimension.
+A good place to start would be to conduct a system-wide assessment of the company's current state of innovation using the "innovation radar" developed by Sawhney, et al. The innovation radar examines 12 primary dimensions "through which a firm can look for opportunities to innovate" and invites an assessment of how innovative a company is with respect to each dimension.
 The tool is consistent with Drucker's view that an innovative company is engaged in "a conscious, purposeful search for innovation opportunities."

 The innovation radar is not a means for measuring innovation outcomes or company performance.
 It is a tool for assessing the degree to which a company has embraced innovation as a continuous and fundamental way of doing business.
-The innovation radar was not designed specifically for insurance industry use, although there is no reason why it cannot and should not be used by insurance organizations.
+The innovation radar was not designed specifically for the insurance industry, but there is no reason why it cannot or should not be used by insurance organizations.
 If the dimensions described here seem inapplicable or if other important dimensions are missing, the innovation radar can easily be adapted to be more relevant and useful.
-For discussion purposes, the tool has been modified to include an "innovation spectrum," which is a 4-point scale for measuring current innovation efforts, ranging from "tradition-bound" to "highly innovative."
+For discussion purposes, the tool has been modified to include an innovation spectrum, a four-point scale for measuring current innovation efforts, ranging from tradition-bound to highly innovative.
 The tool can easily be adapted to incorporate other measures or scales for scoring levels of innovation along each dimension.
-The innovation dimensions are discussed below using a hypothetical "XYZ Insurance Company" as an example.
+The innovation dimensions are discussed below using the hypothetical XYZ Insurance Company as an example.

-14 Leading in Times of Change, Insurance Regulatory Outlook 2019, Deloitte Center for Regulatory Strategy, Americas, www2.deloitte.com/content/dam/Deloitte/us/Documents/regulatory/us-insurance-regulatory-outlook-2019.pdf, December 2018, p.
-20; and Sharon Tennyson, The Long-Term Effects of Rate Regulatory Reforms in Automobile Insurance Markets, Insurance Research Council, (Malvern, Pa., Insurance Research Council, 2012).
-15 Sawhney, Wolcott, and Arroniz.
+&lt;sup>13Leading in Times of Change, Insurance Regulatory Outlook 2019, Deloitte Center for Regulatory Strategy, Americas, December 2018, www2.deloitte.com/content/dam/Deloitte/us/Documents/regulatory/us-insurance-regulatory-outlook-2019.pdf (accessed February 18, 2020); Sharon Tennyson, The Long-Term Effects of Rate Regulatory Reforms in Automobile Insurance Markets, Insurance Research Council, (Malvern, Pa., Insurance Research Council, 2012).

+&lt;sup>14 Sawhney, Wolcott, and Arroniz.